A lush forest pathway with tall green trees and dense vegetation creating a tranquil and shaded environment.

 NRCS Grant Work – Invasive Plant Removal

 The Friends of Detweiler Park, a 501(c)(3) non-profit organization supporting the park and its mission, has recently received funding through a Natural Resources Conservation Service (NRCS) Grant for invasive species removal within the park.
 The Friends applied for this grant upon recommendation from the PA Department of Conservation and Natural Resources.
 Both mechanical removal methods and targeted herbicide application will be used throughout this process.
-This is a 4-year grant with work anticipated to begin in February/March 2026.
-In order to keep Detweiler a safe area for hiking while foresters are at work, temporary and rolling trail closures will be in place.
+This is a 4-year grant with work beginning in March 2026.
+In order to keep Detweiler a safe area for hiking while foresters are at work, temporary and rolling trail closures may be in place.
 Notice of these trail closures, as well as project updates, will be posted throughout the park and online.

 Natural Resource Conservation Service Letter